postmarketOS-mirror/postmarketos.org/content/edge/2021-06-03-mirror-outdated.md

 ---

-As of writing, the mirror dl-2.alpinelinux.org is outdated by four days for Alpine edge, on which postmarketOS edge is based.
-It is up to date for v3.12, on which our latest release, v21.03 is based.
+As of writing, the mirror dl-2.alpinelinux.org is outdated by four days for Alpine edge, on which postmarketOS edge is based. <del>It is up to date for v3.12, on which our latest release, v21.03 is based.</del> Latest release is based on v3.13, for which it may also be outdated.

 Find the current mirror status on [mirrors.alpinelinux.org](https://mirrors.alpinelinux.org/).